Robyn Driscoll

-Robyn Driscoll was a Democratic Party member of the Montana State Senate.
+Robyn Driscoll is an American politician and member of the Democratic Party.
+She was the chair of the Montana Democratic Party from 2019 until 2025, during which time the Party lost control of all statewide and federal elected seats and the Montana Republican Party won a supermajority in both chambers of the state legislature.
+She was a member of the Montana State Senate.
 She represented District 26 and then District 25.
 She was first elected to the Senate in 2012.
 Robyn Driscoll was formerly a member of the Montana House of Representatives, representing District 51 from 2005 to 2013.
 She has served in the 2005, 2007, 2009, 2011, 2013, and 2015 legislative sessions.

 Driscoll served as a Minority Whip in the Senate during the 2015-2016 session.